Subdividing your land

 The process of subdividing can be extremely complex, especially for someone new to it.
 In order to help our customers navigate this process, Ashcroft Homes offer Subdivision Specialists who can guide you through the entire process.

 Ashcroft have a range of house plans that are especially suited to smaller subdivided sites and specifically designed for the Unitary Plan.
-These plans are designed to maximise the living spaces, minimize the footprint and make the very best use of the land they occupy.
+These plans are designed to maximise the living spaces, minimise the footprint and make the very best use of the land they occupy.

 This locates all existing features of the property including any existing houses, drainage lines and trees, and the contours of the land.